 The outcome variable is the difference in differences in support for candidates running from the first and remaining positions on the PiS lists in the 2009-2019 European Parliament elections.
-It measures how the support for the leading candidates of the ruling party changed in relation to the support for the candidates in lower positions on the list.
+It measures how the support for the leading candidates of the ruling party changed in relation to support for the candidates in lower positions on the list.
 Since the former prime minister ran in the 10th electoral district, the coefficient θ identifies the effect of the introduction of the child benefit program on her electoral support.
 Our results are not affected by the regional variation in the impact of the child benefit program on the support for the ruling party because we analyze the support for PiS candidates only.
 The effects of the transfer may vary depending on the candidate's position on the party list (e.g., if the additional voters predominantly vote for the top candidate), and this is captured by the β coefficient.
 Finally, we control for electoral district fixed effects, η_m , to account for district-specific changes in the distribution of votes on the ruling party's list (e.g., the party placed a more popular candidate as the top candidate in a given district in 2019 than in 2009).
-We identify the impact of the child benefit program on the support for the former minister of family in a similar way (in this case, our outcome variable measures the difference in differences in support for candidates running from the third and remaining positions on the PiS lists in the 2009-2019 European
+We identify the impact of the child benefit program on support for the former minister of family in a similar way (in this case, our outcome variable measures the difference in differences in support for candidates running from the third and remaining positions on the PiS lists in the 2009-2019 European Parliament elections).

-Parliament elections).

-We find that the additional votes for the ruling party due to the introduction of the child benefit were not evenly distributed, with the former Prime Minister and the former Minister of Family receiving a large additional premium (Table 3).
+We find that the additional votes for the ruling party due to the introduction of the child benefit were not evenly distributed, with the former prime minister and the former minister of family both receiving large additional premiums (Table 3).
 This is further evidence in favor of the voter reciprocity mechanism.
-As we discussed above, clientelist motives should not matter in European elections, and instrumental voters should be indifferent about particular candidates as long as they are from the ruling party.
-We conducted additional placebo tests to show that the effects are not observed for the ministers of ministries unrelated to family policy (Table B.21), and are not specific to the municipalities in the districts where the two politicians ran (Table B.22).
+As we discussed above, instrumental motives should not matter in European elections, and instrumental voters should be indifferent about particular candidates, as long as they are from the ruling party.
+We conducted additional placebo tests to confirm that the effects are not observed for ministers of ministries unrelated to family policy (Table B.22), nor are they specific to the municipalities in the districts where the two politicians ran (Table B.23).